 Tag documents that do not match the original entity list

 Articles matching none of the proposed entities in the list of entities to consider with be assigned a dedicated tag “null”.
 Otherwise they will simply be ignored in the new indexation

 Tag documents in the database that were primarily not covered by the field

 Articles matching none of the proposed categories in the list with be assigned a dedicated tag “null”.

 Count only one occurrence per article during indexation

 This option is useful when one does not wish that several occurrences of the same entry are mentioned for a given document.
 For instance, if one wants to compute the distribution of articles published by the USA in a scientific database, it may be useful to reindex the Country field first with this option, such that articles written by at least one american author are counted only once.
 By default, if several scientists with different US affiliations publish a paper, then this article is indexed with several occurrences of USA in the raw database.

 Finally, one can give a custom name to the newly generated field.

-If you are replacing a temporal field, the table (or equivalently csv column name) must necessarily be called “ISIpubdate” .
+If you are creating or replacing a temporal field (or equivalently csv column name) you must necessarily named the indexation with “ISIpubdate” .